 The card offers no annual fee, no monthly fees, etc. as well as automatic credit line increases as soon as 5 months in.
 It does not offer rewards, however.
 There’s also a secured version of this card (discussed above), but this one is unsecured.

-Again, keep in mind that not everyone will be approved for this card, as it’s a bit more selective than something like the similarly-named (but entirely different) Credit One Bank Platinum, discussed above.
+Again, keep in mind that not everyone will be approved for this card.
 But for those with the credit to be approved, it’s a superior option.
 For other options, check out our guide to the best credit cards for average credit.

 Tips for Choosing the Best Low Credit Score Credit Card For You